NotSoren/DoublePendulum/README.md

 `imgGenMPv3.py` is another deprecated version.
 It's not pooled, and only processes one row at a time.

 tl;dr: use `imgGenMPv4.py dimension depth threads output` with pypy (recommended), or cpython3 (slower).
 If you want to zoom in, use imgGenZoom.py.
-It's slower, but will be optimised in the future.
+You can choose the areas to zoom into at lines 132-135